2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/OwnerFilter.md

-# Data Source: OwnerFilter

-## Purpose / Description
+---
+uid: ToSic.Eav.DataSources.OwnerFilter
+---

-The **OwnerFilter** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **OwnerFilter** [DataSource](xref:Specs.DataSources.DataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will only let items pass through, which a specific user (often the current one) has created initially.

 You will typically use the **OwnerFilter** in scenarios where users create their own data, and should only see/edit items which they own (usually in combination with security settings, which only allow the owner to modify their own items).

 ## How to use with the Visual Query
-When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
+When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) you can just drag it into your query.
 You must then edit the settings once - and usually you will use the recommended prefilled-form.
 But you can also do something different.
 This is what it usually looks like:

 <img src="/assets/data-sources/ownerfilter-configured.png" width="100%">